 A natural cocoa powder, non-alkalized and unsweetened, Cadbury Bournville Cocoa is suited for vegetarians and made in compliance with Fairtrade Standards (requirements specific to cocoa producers and traders).

 Recommended for having a low carb percent (14 g), it is also presented as very good for cooking.
-Reddit user MrBiggles87 adds this cocoa powder to coconut milk, almond milk, and heavy cream for a Keto-friendly hot cocoa.
+Some people adds this cocoa powder to coconut milk, almond milk, and heavy cream for a Keto-friendly hot cocoa.